How to Catch L_2-Heavy-Hitters on Sliding Windows: A Semi-Smooth Estimation of Frequent Elements

-while the opposite direction is not true for the general case.
+while the opposite direction does not apply in general.

-In order to identify the frequent elements in the current window, we use an algorithm by Charikar et~al.~\cite{CCF02}, which provides an $\epsilon$-approximation (for the unbounded stream model) of the following problem \begin{definition}[$(k,\epsilon)$-top frequent approximation~\cite{CCF02}] Output a list of $k$ elements such that every outputted element $i$ has a frequency $n_i > (1-\epsilon)\fk$, where $\fk$ is the frequency of the $k$th most frequent element in the stream. \end{definition}
+In order to identify the frequent elements in the current window, use a variant of the \countsketch algorithm of Charikar et~al.~\cite{CCF02}, which provides an $\epsilon$-approximation (in the unbounded stream model) for the following top-frequent approximation problem. \begin{definition}[$(k,\epsilon)$-top frequent approximation] Output a list of $k$~elements such that every element~$i$ in the output has a frequency $n_i > (1-\epsilon)\fk$, where $\fk$ is the frequency of the $k$-th most frequent element in the stream. \end{definition}